NadaAlaa97/TaskRoute/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. this project is a task to fetch products from an api using a provided design.
+Managed to implement the design as required.
+ Implemented unit test on the api and it worked successfully.